Current Projects

 Tasks:

-• Develop mathematical framework for spray breakup with particular emphasis on alternative fuels having zero to low-carbon content, particularly, methanol.
+• Develop mathematical framework for spray breakup with particular emphasis on fuels having zero to low-carbon content, particularly, methanol.

 Key Findings: